thevirengarg/Diabetes-Classification-using-Supervised-Learning-Techniques/README.md

 ## Conclusion
-- Logistic regression and SVM models were trained to predict diabetes based on health metrics.
+- Logistic regression, SVM models and KNeighborsClassifier were trained to predict diabetes based on health metrics.

-- Logistic regression with the 'lbfgs' solver performed consistently well across different metrics.
+- The logistic regression model with the 'liblinear' solver exhibited robust performance, achieving an AUC-ROC of 0.80 and an accuracy of 84% in predicting diabetes based on health metrics.

-- SVM models showed comparable performance, with the linear kernel performing slightly better.
+- Support Vector Machine (SVM) models demonstrated comparable performance, with the 'linear' kernel performing slightly better than other kernels.
+The SVM models attained an accuracy of 81% and an AUC-ROC of 0.76.

+- The KNeighborsClassifier model showed the least accurate results, with an AUC-ROC of 0.69 and an accuracy of 77%.

 ## Contributing
 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.